drspin/connected/readme.md

-*Data is compiled by Donal Knuth.
+*Data is compiled by Donald Knuth.